canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 ## Driving Succes - overall issues

 <p>
-<h4> Design for mobile first - less prose, more space and interaction</h4>
+* Design for mobile first - less prose, more space and interaction

-<h4> Group tasks and sub-tasks together to improve findability</h4>
+* Group tasks and sub-tasks together to improve findability

-<h4> Design content to flow from specific to general -  with Calls to Action</h4>
+* Design content to flow from specific to general -  with Calls to Action

-<h4> Lose the paper mentality - bring content into html out of PDF & posters</h4>
+* Lose the paper mentality - bring content into html out of PDF & posters

-<h4> Bring top tasks up  - don’t dilute with tiny tasks </h4>
+* Bring top tasks up  - don’t dilute with tiny tasks

-<h4> Show Answers not information - surface and craft answers for top tasks</h4>
+* Show Answers not information - surface and craft answers for top tasks
 </p>
 <br>